mlabs-haskell/hydra-auction/doc/on_chain_spec.md

 how much ADA they should deposit to qualify for the auction.
 However, none of this is enforced by any of the auction’s on-chain validators.

-Losing bidders can collect their deposit at any time after the bidding end time.
+Losing bidders can use the losing bidder redeemer to collect their deposit at any time after the bidding end time, or until cleanup is performed on the auction.
 The winning bidder can collect their deposit as they are consuming the auction lot utxo.

-In both cases deposits can be collected after the auction cleanup time.
+In both cases, deposits can be collected after the auction cleanup time with the cleanup redeemer.

 Under the **losing bidder** redeemer, we enforce that: